iawade/common_condition/README.md

 - **bcftools**

 #### **Software Handling:**
-   - You can either independently install the required software or use the conda environment provided in this repo
+   - Software can either be independently installed or can all be used via the conda environment provided in this repo
-   - The conda environment handles all required software for the common conditioning pipeline.

 #### Conda Environment Setup

-To create the Conda environment from the `brava_hits_common_condition_check_conda_env.yaml` file, follow these steps:
+To create the Conda environment from the `brava_hits_common_condition_check_conda_env.yaml` file provided, follow these steps:

 ##### **Activate Conda:**
+   - Hopefully conda is already installed but, if necessary, it can be installed with instructions from https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
-   - Activate Conda (double-check with your system admin if unsure)
+   - Activate Conda (double-check with system admin if unsure how)
-   - For example you can activate with:
+   - For example it can activated with:
       > ```bash
       > eval "$(conda shell.bash hook)"
       > ```